mojaloop/contrib-rancher-scaler-tool/readme.md

 1. Properly compile ts in `docker build` (we are currently using `ts-node`)
 1. Add tests to ci/cd pipeline
 1. Add optional parallel scaling option

+# TODO
+- Add support for renaming rancher nodes based on the host names (i.e. not showing the IP Address in the redis console)
+- Add support for applying taints
+- Add support for applying labels